sreekarsh/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 Entities like *Student, **Course, **Department, and **Professor* were chosen to represent key academic elements.
 Relationships such as *Enrollment* and *Taught by* show real-world interactions. *Prerequisite* was modeled separately to handle multiple prerequisites per course.
 A many-to-many relationship was used for enrollment to reflect real scenarios.
 We assumed each student belongs to a department, and not all courses need prerequisites.
 These choices ensure a clear, flexible, and normalized design.

 ## RESULT
-Thus, the ER Diagram for university databse is developed successfully.
+Thus, the ER Diagram for university databse is successfully developed.